 | Selenium | 33 μg | 36 μg | 52 μg |

-Which is better for your health
+Which is Better for Health

-Implications in the kitchen
+Implications in Cooking

 Frequently Asked Questions

-Does cod contain omega-3?
+Does cod have omega-3?

 Is salted cod fattier than fresh cod?

-Does cod make you fat?
+Does cod make you gain weight?

-Is skrei a white or oily fish?
+Is Skrei white or oily fish?

-Which fish is best for children?
+What fish is best for children?

-Related guides
+Related Guides

 - Cod liver oil: benefits